Social Messaging configuration guide

 - Enable public capabilities: If you would like to receive conversations for any public message or comment on any of these pages as well, enable the toggle button under the "Public" column for the relevant pages.

-For Conversational Cloud accounts with Facebook connector configured:
+For Conversational Cloud accounts with a Facebook connector configured:

 Note: Currently, Social Messaging (aka, Social Messaging 2.0) will be enabled by your LivePerson account team.